- Loan programs

 On HomeStyle® Renovation loans, you may be able to make minor changes to the scope of work.
 Clear any changes to the scope of work with Diamond Residential Mortgage Corporation first, otherwise, you may not be reimbursed for the extra costs.

 You may terminate your contract with the contractor under certain circumstances.
 Before you do so, discuss the situation with Diamond Residential Mortgage Corporation.
 We will walk you through any steps you are required to take which may include giving the contractor advance notice and time to remedy any deficiencies.

 Ability to purchase a distressed home at a discounted price

-Low down payment financing options
+Low or no down payment financing options

 Low-cost way to finance home improvements

 One monthly payment for property and repair costs

 Ability to leverage future home value for financing